radiegtya/meteoris2/README.md

 You can view our roadmap from this link. https://trello.com/b/01SvtPLA/meteoris-roadmap. if you want to share your idea, just write it in our trello page from that link.

+###WHAT'S NEW IN V0.9.6
+- bug fixing for issue "too small max length for field name #26".
+Thanks to @anderson916.
+- mugen enhancement for issue "camel hump collection name support #27".
+Thanks to @anderson916.
+- mugen now enabling user to choose what they will generate. this also answer for issue about 'boilerplates in general #21'.
+Thanks to @MercedesAMG1 & @ssteinerx.

 ###WHAT'S NEW IN V0.9.5
 - Regex checker in mugen for collection and field name (thanks to @ssteinerx for the suggestion)